-You're less than four weeks from the next official LSAT administration.
+You're about four weeks from the next official LSAT administration.

 That's right, you're into your final month!